 While the premiere destination in Southern California may be Disneyland, there are tons of things to do on your next Southern California trip.
 Swearsies.
 It is one of the most popular tourist areas in the country and even though it may feel like errrrybody is at Disneyland, they aren’t.
-Smart travelers know to branch out from the Mouse and see what else LA has to offer.
+Smart travelers know to branch out from the Mouse and see what else LA and Hollywood have to offer.
 I mean, go- by all means- go to Disneyland!
 But keep in mind that the area is rich in non-Disney experiences that even the most die-hard Disneyphile can love.
 Here are 6 Los Angeles destinations for the Disney Lover.

 This might be the weakest confession ever but here it goes:

 I am one of those adults obsessed with all things Disney.

 GASP!
 WHAAATTT???
 NO WAY!?Yeah, yeah, I know.